Article Page

 1. The Deal and Setup

 Each player receives 13 cards.
-One card is flipped face-up to start the Open Deck, while the rest form the Closed Deck.
-A random card is selected as the Wild Joker for that specific round.
+The remaining deck is the Closed Deck.
+One card is flipped to start the Open Deck (Discard Pile).
+A random card is selected as the Wild Joker for that round.

 2. The Draw-Discard Cycle